 The conversation videos below are based on real experiences of people who were trafficked by family members and intimate partners – people who claimed they loved them.
-Click here to download the video files and share them.
+You can right click on each of the videos to save and share them.

 - Sex trafficking rarely begins with kidnapping by a stranger, instead most victims are groomed and exploited by someone they know and may even love.

-- The grooming process makes it complicated for a person to reach out for help, even if they may need it.
-No matter where a person is in the process of deciding to leave their situation, the U.S. National Human Trafficking Hotline is here and ready to listen.
+- No matter where a person is in the process of deciding to leave their situation, the U.S. National Human Trafficking Hotline is here and ready to listen.

 #LoveIsnt, #EndHumanTrafficking, #HumanTrafficking, #PolarisProject, #HumanTraffickingHotline